hargoniX/fil-rb/doc/report.typ

 So our development loop mostly consisted out of understanding what the different branches were failing to prove automaticly and to implement these either as `simp` or `aesop`-specific theorem.
 But some properties are easier deconstructed than others.
-Both of the RbTree-specific invariants are dependant on the color of the node, which is not the most obvious choice for `aesop` to casesplit on.
+Both of the RbTree-specific invariants are dependent on the color of the node, which is not the most obvious choice for `aesop` to casesplit on.
 Also, there are code paths, where the invariants depend on each other, e.g. where we can deduce that a node is `red` since we know it is not a `black` node and due to `HeightInv` it also cannot be nil.
 These cases obviously require much more manual reasoning and a deeper understanding on the balance operation.

+#note[This is not only essential for @surface but also to make sure that `contains` works correctly
+in the first place.
+Given that we proved this first and it is easier maybe this section should be higher?]
-Finally, it is essential for the next chapter to prove that operations on a RbTree preserve the `BST`-invariant, therefore letting us know that `inorder` results in a sorted list.
+Finally, it is essential for @surface to prove that operations on a RbTree preserve the `BST`-invariant, therefore letting us know that `inorder` results in a sorted list.
 In comparison to the other invariants, the `BST`-invariant is more straightforward to decompose since there is no branching over the colors.
 Therefore the same decomposition mechanism combined with reasonable `aesop`-calls